dwou/Recreate-Steam-URLs/README.md

 4) Optional: put URL files in C:\ProgramData\Microsoft\Windows\Start Menu\Programs to index them
 ## Notes
 * Does not fetch game icon, uses default white Windows icon
+* Reads XML file in a not great way and therefore will break if the XML file structure/order change